Minhtranaccount/sql-challenge/README.md

 It includes three main tasks:
 - Data Modelling: creating ERD of 6 tables.
 - Data Engineering: adding a table schema in PostgreSQL.
-- Data Analysis: retrieving data from different tables.
+- Data Analysis: retrieving and analysing data from different tables.